Could Enzyme-Based Whitening Replace Traditional Toothpaste?

 • More comfortable gums over time.

-This is in line with Edinco customer testimonials, which often claim gentleness, a clean feeling of freshness and a comfortable wear rather than an aggressive whitening.
+This is in line with Edinco customer testimonials, which often claim gentleness, a clean feeling of freshness, and a comfortable wear rather than an aggressive whitening.

 Can you use enzyme toothpaste in an electric toothbrush?